SynBioHub/slate_api_doc/source/index.html.md

 ---

 # About SynBioHub
-### What is SynBioHub?
+### How can I use SynBioHub?

-SynBioHub includes two projects:
+SynBioHub is avalible through two projects:

 * An [open source software project](https://github.com/SynBioHub/synbiohub) providing a web interface for the storing and publishing of synthetic biology designs.
 * A public instance of the aforementioned software project at [synbiohub.org](http://synbiohub.org), allowing users to upload and share designs.